 Raku Pottery and Vitrification

 By the time a kiln has reached around 1730F, the clay will have become sintered.
 Pottery becomes non-porous during a process called vitrification.
 Vitrification occurs when the clay reaches a high enough temperature for its glass-forming ingredients to start melting.

-During vitrification, the liquid glass moves into the space between the clay particles and the gaps between the particles close.
+During vitrification, the liquid glass moves into the space between the clay particles, and the gaps between the particles close.
 When the temperature of the ceramics cools as the firing comes to an end, the liquid glass solidifies between the particles.
 This makes the clay non-porous and waterproof.

 Vitrification takes place at higher temperatures than are achieved during a raku firing.
 As such, raku ware is still porous and therefore not waterproof.

-There are ways to treat raku pottery surfaces to make it water-resistant if not waterproof.
+There are ways to treat raku pottery surfaces to make them water-resistant if not waterproof.
 You can read more about these techniques in this article here.
 However, left to its own devices raku pottery is not waterproof, even when glazed.

 Is Raku Pottery Foodsafe?

-Raku pottery is not food safe and cannot be used for dinnerware.
+Raku pottery is not food-safe and cannot be used for dinnerware.
 In addition to being non-porous, there are a few other reasons why raku pottery is not food safe.

 The glaze on raku pottery can be quite fragile and can chip and flake off quite easily.
 This is because, during low fire glazing, glaze does not bond as completely to the clay body, as it does during a hotter firing.